quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-27
 Fixed the boosters and made the items more visible by altering the colors.
 Also made the configured controls work in-game.
 Took a while because I forgot a couple of lines where I still checked for the formerly hardcoded (default) controls.

+## 2024-04-28
+Made more sounds and updated the main menu.

+## 2024-04-29
+Made level 2 and a final credits screen.
+Also made the booster a bit more balanced by decreasing the power.